Will A Ring Doorbell Work With A Hotspot?

 The WiFi signal created by the hotspot is the same as the signal created by a router.

-- All nearby wireless devices that use WiFi can use a hotspot to connect to the internet.
+- All nearby WiFi wireless devices can connect to the internet via a hotspot.

 - Mobile hotspots are also known as portable hotspots.

-- By setting up a mobile hotspot, you let your other devices connect to the internet through your cellular network.
+- Setting up a mobile hotspot lets your other devices connect to the internet through

-- Cellular data rates may apply so be careful when setting up a hotspot.
+your cellular network. - Cellular data rates may apply, so be careful when setting up a hotspot.

-- A Ring Doorbell will work with a hotspot.
+- A Ring Doorbell works with a hotspot.

 Once you set up the hotspot, your Ring devices will detect it.
-But they won’t connect automatically.
-You have to go into the device settings and connect them one by one.
-Once the device is connected to the hotspot it will work as if it had WiFi.
+But they wonโt connect automatically.
+You have to go into the device settings and connect them individually.
+Once the device is connected to the hotspot, it will work as if it had WiFi.

-Ring devices upload and access information to and from the cloud when they communicate with your mobile device.
-This means they needs a strong connection and pass lots of data.
-So keep this in mind because your cell providers data rates will apply.
+Ring devices upload and access information to and from the cloud when communicating with your mobile device.
+This means they need a strong connection and pass lots of data.
+Keep this in mind because data rates will apply.

 Use A Smartphone As A Mobile Hotspot